 Animal shelters are overloaded with pets, especially cats, therefor foster homes are a must.
 As a result, one time they had over 200 cats.

 Being in a shelter can be extremely stressful for some animals.
 Providing a foster home to these pets can help ease a lot of stress.

 3. Donations are SUPER Important

-Animal shelters and rescues are often in need of supplies like pet food, litter, blankets, newspapers and many other things.
-Items like leashes and collars are also needed so be sure and call your local rescue or shelter and find out what they need the most.
+Animal shelters and rescues are often in need of supplies like pet food, litter, blankets, newspapers, and many other things.
+Donate collars and leashes — as many as you can.
+Be sure and call your local rescue or shelter and find out what they need the most.

 If you want to do something really fun, why not host a Puppy party at your house?
-Invite your friends over for a playdate and maybe make some treats to sell and then you and your kids can donate the money to the shelter.
+Invite your friends over for a playdate!
+Make some of the best homemade dog treats to sell.
+Then you and your kids can donate the money to the shelter.